 Don't Eat or Drink Whatever You Want.

 You probably already know to avoid caffeine before trying to sleep, but caffeine is hidden in far more than just coffee and soda.
 Chocolate has caffeine too!
 Beyond this, you’ll also want to avoid eating anything too rich, heavy, or spicy.
 If your stomach is still working to digest the meal, you’ll have a much harder time sleeping.
 Alcohol interferes with your sleep cycle as well, so drink moderately.
+Drinking before bed water can be good but the answer has some caveats.

 Don't Stare at a Screen Right up Until Bedtime.